Eczbek/xieite/docs/concepts/Arithmetic.md

 &nbsp;

 ## Description
-Specifies that a type is an integer or a floating point.
+Specifies that a type is integral, floating point, or boolean.

 &nbsp;